molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Querying the DOM with test ids

-Every `DebugElement` features the methdos `query` and `queryAll` for finding descendant elements (children, grandchildren etc.). `query` returns the first decendant element that meets a condition while `queryAll` returns an array of all matching elements.
+Every `DebugElement` features the methods `query` and `queryAll` for finding descendant elements (children, grandchildren etc.). `query` returns the first descendant element that meets a condition while `queryAll` returns an array of all matching elements.
 Both methods expect a predicate, that is a function judging every element and returning `true` or `false`.

 Angular ships with predefined predicate functions query the DOM using familiar CSS selectors.
 For this purpose, pass `By.css('…')` with a CSS selector to `query` and `queryAll`.